pietrodn/lo-phi/slide.md

 Execution of software into a debugger or VM leaves **artifacts**.

-* Artifacts are evidences of an "artificial" environment.
+* Artifacts are evidences of an "artificial" environment
 * According to \cite{Garfinkel07}, *building a transparent VMM is fundamentally infeasible*.

 ### Malware resistance to dynamic analysis